Money Matters

 Older software packages that are no longer supported may not be updated, so might require the client migrate their accounting to a different package.

-It will be possible to use spreadsheets for MTD for ITSA accounting through the use of either bridging software, or special spreadsheets/worksheets that facilitate digital linking with cloud services.
+It will be possible to use spreadsheets for MTD for Income Tax accounting through the use of either bridging software, or special spreadsheets/worksheets that facilitate digital linking with cloud services.

-Remember that the digital linking rules say that copying and pasting is not allowed, and all transfer of MTD for ITSA data must be both digital and automated.
+Remember that the digital linking rules say that copying and pasting is not allowed, and all transfer of MTD for Income Tax data must be both digital and automated.

 Because of this and other issues, using a spreadsheet is unlikely to be the most user-friendly solution.

-The two MTD schemes for VAT and Income Tax operate independently, with their own sign up criteria.
+The two Making Tax Digital schemes for VAT and Income Tax operate independently, with their own sign up criteria.

-It isn’t the case that MTD for ITSA applies only to those already using MTD for VAT – although many businesses already using MTD for VAT will find themselves having to sign up for MTD for ITSA too.
+It isn’t the case that MTD for Income Tax applies only to those already using MTD for VAT—although many businesses already using MTD for VAT will find themselves having to sign up for MTD for Income Tax too.

 1. Your clients will have to use software

-Your clients will be required to use compatible software to record their business and property income and expenditure, and send six updates/reports every year to HMRC.
+Your clients will be required to use compatible software to record their business and property income and expenditure and send five updates/reports every year to HMRC.

 This will require a substantial change in attitude from your clients in how they approach their accounting.

-It’s your role as their accountant to communicate this need for change, and to encourage it to happen.
+It’s your role to communicate this need for change, and to encourage it to happen.

-In return, you are given significant privilege to guide your clients towards the best solution for their needs – and to bring positive changes to their clients’ businesses.
+In return, you’ re given significant privilege to guide your clients towards the best solution for their needs—and to bring positive changes to their clients’ businesses.

 This presents additional opportunities.